 Visit the Plan Documents page to view important documents about prescription drug benefits.

-We feel it is important that you have continued access to the formulary drugs that were available when you chose our plan for the remainder of the coverage year, except for cases in which you can save additional money or we can ensure your safety.
+We feel it is important that you have continued access to the formulary drugs that were available to you when you chose our plan for the coverage year.

 Generally, if you are taking a drug on our formulary that was covered at the beginning of the year, we will not discontinue or reduce coverage of the drug during the coverage year except when a new, less expensive generic drug becomes available or when new adverse information about the safety or effectiveness of a drug is released.
 If these changes occur, no prior notification will be provided before the change is made.